Statewide conditions

 Bureau of Reclamation data and information updates:

-• Yakima River system (Keechelus, Kachess, Cle Elum, Bumping, Rimrock) is at 68% of capacity and storage is at 74.9% of average, but with a range of levels at the different reservoirs (e.g. 54% at Keechelus vs 88% at Rimrock(.
+• Yakima River system (Keechelus, Kachess, Cle Elum, Bumping, Rimrock) is at 53% of capacity and storage is at 67.8% of average, but with a range of levels at the different reservoirs (e.g. 29% at Keechelus vs 87% at Rimrock).

-• June 6 BOR forecast: The U.S. Bureau of Reclamation (BOR) projected that Yakima River basin irrigators with junior water rights will receive 47% of their full allotments between April and September.
-Allotments could drop to as little as 39% if the weather is dry and warm.
+• July 1 BOR forecast: The U.S. Bureau of Reclamation (BOR) projected that Yakima River basin irrigators with junior water rights will receive 51% of their full allotments between April and September.
+This is up 4% from the June forecast, which is very rare this time of year.
+Allotments could drop to as little as 43% if the weather is dry and warm.

 Northwest River Forecast Center data and informaiton updates:

-• Forecast report and Forecast map – There are areas projected to receive below 75% of normal streamflow in all regions of the state, with the majority of areas in Central and Eastern projected at below 75% normal streamflow for April – September. (screenshot of natural forecast as compared to Normals and to the historical record)
+• Forecast report and Forecast map – There are areas projected to receive below 75% of normal streamflow in all regions for some or all of the April – September period, with areas now forecasted to receive less than 50% of normal in the Eastern region (screenshot of natural forecast as compared to Normals and to the historical record).

 National Oceanic and Atmospheric Administration (NOAA), National Weather Service (NWS) and Climate Prediction Center (CPC) data update: